 VFR is depicted in Green.
 If you see green dots, that’s great!
 Go fly! (unless the winds are too strong, or there are convective SIGMETs….)

-Okay, so now you know the basics, let me show you how knowing this information will make your flight planning and go/no-go decision-making quick and easy.
+Okay, so now you know the basics, let me show you how this information will make a go/no-go decision quick and easy.

 Check out this picture from Skyvector.com of the Pacific Northwest on Thursday, Nov.
 12th, 2015.